 - (a) Men who have sex with Men

-- (b) Men who buy sex from sex workers
+- (b) Men who buy sex from commercial sex workers

-- (c) Sex workers
+- (c) Commercial sex workers

-- (d) Inmates and Drug Rehab clients

-- (e) Male and Female Migrant workers
+- (d) Male and Female Migrant workers

-Special education programmes are carried out for sex workers to educate them on STIs and HIV, modes of transmission and to strongly promote the use of condoms.
-Similar programmes to educate potential indirect sex workers have also been implemented.
+Special education programmes are carried out for sex workers to educate them on STIs and HIV, modes of transmission and to promote the use of condoms and regular HIV testing.
+Similar programmes to educate indirect sex workers have also been implemented.

-Specific educational programmes targeting high-risk heterosexual men and men who have sex with men (MSM) have also been implemented, in collaboration with community-based organizations.
+Specific educational programmes targeting high-risk heterosexual men and men who have sex with men (MSM) have also been implemented, in collaboration with community-based organisations.